Sugg Fort was Pastor of Red

 with other area clergymen, tried to comfort the Bell family throughout their

-origin and purpose.
-Reverend Fort's unquestionably strong involvement
+determining Kate's origin and purpose.
+Reverend Fort's unquestionably

-in the legend is somewhat overshadowed, however, by his brother's dealings
+strong involvement in the legend is somewhat overshadowed, however, by his

 youngest of nine children born to Elias and Sarah Sugg Fort, Reverend Fort was born in Edgecombe County, North Carolina and moved to

-His father was actively involved in the Tar River Association, a
+His father, Elias Fort, was actively involved in the Tar River Association, a

-group in North Carolina whose membership included the church John
+religious advocacygroup in North Carolina whose membership included the church

 Fort married Elizabeth Diggs in December of 1801, and they had two children before her